 "Carbon is essential to life.
 All of our molecular machines are built around a central scaffolding of organic carbon.
 Unfortunately, carbon in the earth and atmosphere is locked in highly oxidized forms, such as carbonate minerals and carbon dioxide gas.
 In order to be useful, this oxidized carbon must be "fixed" into more organic forms, rich in carbon-carbon bonds and decorated with hydrogen atoms.M.54"

 This is done by a complex motor molecule, RuBisCO.
 It is the most common protein on earth—about half of all the protein.
 The RuBisCO molecule is large (consisting of two subunits), very slow (it can fix about 3 CO2 molecules per second) and very inefficient, because it spends about 20% of its time "fixing" oxygen instead of carbon: "a wasteful process"M.55 called photorespirationM.56.
 One author called the molecule "dim-witted."
 Nonetheless, despite many billions spent seeking an improved RuBisCO, no practical substitute has been found.
 The RuBisCO active site uses a Magnesium atomM.57 to perform its function.
 The overall reaction can be summarized as:

 CO2 + H2O + ATP → CH2O + O2

 carbon dioxide + water + ATP -> sugar (fragment) + oxygen + ADP + P+++

 where ATP is the energy "battery" with three phosphates, one of which is released generating energy, ADP and a phosphate ion.
 This is repeated three times in the Calvin cycle.

-RuBisCO discriminates against the isotope 13C in preference to 12C.
+RuBisCO discriminates against the isotope 13C, preferring the slightly lower mass of 12C.
 This arises due to slight differences in kinematics and binding energy in the CO2 molecule.
 Thus organic carbon is slightly deficient in 13C compared with inorganic carbon.